RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-03-PSP-InfiniStrip-Review.md

 I've been working with this plugin for about 7 weeks, foiled twice by circumstances while trying to get this review out.

 Wait no more.
-With part 1 of this review, I'll be reviewing some of the controversy surround it and other plugins.
+With part 1 of this review, I'll be reviewing some of the controversy surrounding it and other plugins.

 _**READ ME**_
 **WARNING** This posts loads 45mb of media **WARNING**